xinwenfu/GenCyber/FieldTrips/V2/README.md

 <img width="640" alt="image" src="https://github.com/user-attachments/assets/c388bde4-ce82-4a16-a879-08258f0109e1" />

 20. Type the following command to take a screenshot of the target (Windows) desktop
+    - If there is no obvious error, wait ...
 ```
 screenshot
 ```